nebilist/letter-count/README.md

 # letter-count
-Old homework solution
 I was working on some cryptography puzzles and I had to end up using this program.
+It was my homework from my C++ class.
 It could come in handy again someday.